Enter width & height in pixels

 Anamorphic Cinema

-How to Calculate Aspect Ratio from Pixels
+How to Calculate Aspect Ratio from Pixel Dimensions

 The formula uses the Greatest Common Divisor (GCD) of width and height: